Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Proficient Graph Neural Network Design

 where $I(G^i, g_k)$ quantifies the correlation between the topological distance measured by $g_k$ and the empirical performance differences in transferring different top-performing GNNs from $\{G^j \mid j \neq i\}$ to $G^i$.
-A higher $I(G^i, g_k)$ indicates that $g_k$ is a stronger indicator of effective model design transfers, thus playing a critical role in meta-learning with LLMs to design data-aware models for unseen tasks.
+A higher $I(G^i, g_k)$ indicates that $g_k$ is a stronger indicator of effective model design transfers, thus playing a key role in meta-learning with LLMs to design data-aware models for unseen tasks.

-\textbf{Variability in Property Confidence.} To validate the reliability of graph properties to GNN performance, we assess 16 \textit{confidence} scores $\{I(G^i, g_k)\}_{k=1}^{16}$ for each anchor graph $G^i$ against other 8 graphs in the benchmarks~\citep{qin2022bench}.
-Figure~\ref{fig:methodology_correlations} illustrates that the \textit{confidence} $I(G^i, g_k)$ fluctuates greatly across diverse graphs. e.g., while $I(\text{Physics}, g_{16}\text{=homophily})$ is positive, the same property exhibits negative correlations for other graphs. \textit{This inherent variability highlights that specific graph properties are strong indicators of transferability for certain graphs but unreliable for others.} Notably, this directly exposes why generic LLM suggestions fail in capturing fine-grained insights—LLMs cannot implicitly discern when particular properties matter without explicit, empirically validated priors.
+\textbf{Variability in Property Confidence.} To validate the reliability of graph properties for GNN performance, we assess 16 \textit{confidence} scores $\{I(G^i, g_k)\}_{k=1}^{16}$ for each anchor graph $G^i$ against the other 8 graphs in the benchmark~\citep{qin2022bench}.
+Figure~\ref{fig:methodology_correlations} shows that \textit{confidence} $I(G^i, g_k)$ fluctuates widely across diverse graphs. e.g., while $I(\text{Physics}, g_{16}\text{=homophily})$ is positive, the same property exhibits negative correlations for other graphs. \textit{This inherent variability highlights that specific graph properties are strong indicators of transferability for certain graphs but unreliable for others.} Notably, this directly exposes why generic LLM suggestions fail to capture fine-grained insights---LLMs cannot implicitly discern when particular properties matter without explicit, empirically validated priors.

-\textbf{Empirical Filtering as Trustworthy Foundation.} Recognizing those empirical insights on \textit{external} noise and \textit{inherent} property variability, we first utilize empirical filtering to preliminarily identify reliably influential graph properties by averaging their predictive \textit{confidences} $I(G^i, g_k)$ across benchmark graphs as $ \bar{I}(g_k) = \frac{1}{n} \sum_{i=1}^{n} I(G^i, g_k). $ This process ensures that our property set built from the literature is also empirically grounded, reducing susceptibility to \textit{external} noise and \textit{inherent} property variability.
-Then, based on the empirical observation in Figure~\ref{fig:barchart}, we develop a filter $\mathcal{F}(G^i, \bar{I})$ to correlate the modeling of discrete graph data with transferred model performance, selecting the Top-$N_f$ properties with the highest $\bar{I}(g_k)$.
+\textbf{Empirical Filtering as Trustworthy Foundation.} Recognizing those empirical insights on \textit{external} noise and \textit{inherent} property variability, we first use empirical filtering to preliminarily identify graph properties that are reliably influential by averaging their predictive \textit{confidences} $I(G^i, g_k)$ across benchmark graphs as $ \bar{I}(g_k) = \frac{1}{n} \sum_{i=1}^{n} I(G^i, g_k). $ This process ensures that our property set built from the literature is also empirically grounded, reducing susceptibility to \textit{external} noise and \textit{inherent} property variability.
+Then, based on the empirical study in Figure~\ref{fig:barchart}, we develop a filter $\mathcal{F}(G^i, \bar{I})$ to correlate the discrete graph modeling with transferred model performance, selecting the Top-$N_f$ properties with the highest $\bar{I}(g_k)$.
 This leads to the alternative formulation of Equation~\ref{eq:bayesian}: